logeshwaran2207/EDA-Terrorism/README.md

 # EDA-Terrorism
 A Project Repository For Internship At 'The Sparks Foundation'

-# Exploratory Data Analysis
+## Exploratory Data Analysis
+  * Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods
-  An Exploratory Data Analysis (EDA) on the Terrorism Dataset
+  * Here We need to perform EDA on Terrorism Dataset